 The effect of the mass and inertia of the exoskeletons on the metabolic cost of the subjects was reflected on the Pareto curves and filtered to obtain the Pareto front curves with the effect of the exoskeleton inertial properties on the metabolic expenditure.\\

-\paragraph*{Modified Augmentation Factor.} In studying selected cases from the solutions of the Pareto front curves, we need to have a more systematic analysis of the performance of devices under their inertial properties effect that can be employed for both {\it loaded} and {\it noload} conditions.
-Consequently, we used augmentation factor \cite{41} with some primary modifications.\\
+\paragraph*{Modified Augmentation Factor.} In studying selected cases from the solutions of the Pareto front curves, a more systematic analysis of the performance of devices under the effect of their inertial properties that can be employed for both {\it loaded} and {\it noload} conditions is desirable.
+Consequently, we used an/the augmentation factor \cite{41} with some primary modifications.\\

 The augmentation factor (AF) was developed by Mooney et al. \cite{41} to address the limitations of the performance index introduced by Sawicki and Ferris \cite{149} to measure the relationship between the device applied positive power and change in metabolic power consumption.
 The augmentation factor was established to estimate metabolic power change due to carrying the exoskeleton, which balances the mean positive power, resulting in a metabolic improvement and net dissipated power and device weights, causing metabolic detriment.\\

-Although the augmentation factor resolved the previous performance metrics difficulties and introduced a general factor for predicting the performance of assistive devices, it did not address the effect of inertia caused by the actuation unit and attached masses in moving segments.
-The study accomplished by Browning et al. \cite{133} noted the importance of the inertia effect on the metabolic burden of subjects showing the necessity of including this factor for any performance measurement of exoskeletons.\\
+Although the augmentation factor resolved difficulties in the previous performance metrics and introduced a general factor for predicting the performance of assistive devices, it did not address the effect of inertia caused by the actuation unit and attached masses in moving segments.
+The study accomplished by Browning et al. \cite{133} noted the importance of the inertia effect on the metabolic burden of subjects, showing the necessity of including this factor for any performance measurement of exoskeletons.\\

-The modified augmentation factor (MAF) was introduced to address this central issue on the augmentation factor.
-In order to include the inertia effect on the augmentation factor, we adopted the model developed by Browning et al. \cite {133} for estimating the metabolic power ratio change due to inertia ratio change of subjects walking while wearing weights on their lower limbs to subject walking without any load.
-Then, we performed some simple algebraic manipulations to obtain the device location factor ($\gamma_{i}$) for the applied inertia to each segment, as is represented in Eqn.\eqref{Eqn_Inertia_Factor}.
-It is noteworthy to mention that $\gamma_{i}$ was obtained under the assumption of device inertia addition to the inertia of unloaded leg.
+The modified augmentation factor (MAF) was introduced to address this central issue of the augmentation factor.
+In order to include the inertia effect in the augmentation factor, we adopted the model developed by Browning et al. \cite {133} to estimate the metabolic power ratio change due to the inertia ratio change of subjects walking while wearing weights on their lower limbs to subjects walking without any load.
+We then performedsimple algebraic manipulations to obtain the device location factor ($\gamma_{i}$) for the inertia applied to each segment, as is represented in Eqn.\eqref{Eqn_Inertia_Factor}.
+It is noteworthy to mention that $\gamma_{i}$ was obtained under the assumption of device inertia in addition to the inertia of a/the unloaded leg.

 \begin{equation}\label{Eqn_Inertia_Factor}